-Stanley and Marcia Gumberg Dean, College of Fine Arts; Professor of Arts and Entertainment Management, School of Drama
+Stanley and Marcia Gumberg Dean, College of Fine Arts; Professor of Arts and Entertainment Management, Heinz College

 Prior to his appointment as Dean of Carnegie Mellon University’s College of Fine Arts, Dan most recently served as director of the Institute for the Management of Creative Enterprises (IMCE), a collaborative initiative of the College of Fine Arts and the H. John Heinz III College.
 The program provides professional graduate-level management training for the culture and entertainment industries through its Master of Arts Management (MAM) and Master of Entertainment Industry Management (MEIM) programs, as well as applied research and support services through the Arts Management and Technology Lab (AMT Lab), a service devoted to the exploration of computer and information technology in the arts management process.

 Dan’s vision and effort built the graduate programs into they are today.
 He joined the Carnegie Mellon faculty in 1992 to direct the MAM Program.
 In the mid- ‘90s, as Internet technology was just emerging beyond the academic community, Dan founded the Center for Arts Management and Technology (AMT Lab’s predecessor).
 In 2004, he established the MEIM Program, an innovative academic program that includes a year of educational and practical work in Los Angeles, to serve the management education needs of the screen-based creative industries.

 Dan has consulted with cultural organizations in strategic planning, information technology, not-for-profit governance and finance management.
 He has presented workshops and master classes in arts management, organizational structure, information technology, board development and other topics at universities and for arts service organizations in the United States, Canada, Germany, Spain, Austria, Greece and Italy.